lingli1996/lingli1996.github.io/_pages/about.md

 Prior to joining HKUST-CIVAL group, I gained impressive industry experience through full-time and internship roles at Tencent, Baidu, and start-up.
 My academic background includes a Master of Engineering degree, specialized in Software Engineering, from Xi'an Jiaotong University, and a Bachelor of Science degree, with a concentration in Information Management and Systems, from Anhui University.

-If you are interested in my research, please feel free to contact with me!
+If you are interested in my research, please feel free to contact me!

 Research Interests
 ======